Emigrant Lake (Oregon)

 Emigrant Lake is a reservoir located 5 mi southeast of Ashland, Oregon, at the southern end of the Rogue Valley.

 It has an elevation of 2241 ft above sea level.

 The lake has an average surface area of 806 acre, and an average volume of 40530 acre.ft.

-The lake is impounded by Emigrant Lake Dam, which stands 205 ft above the surrounding farmland, and is located on Emigrant Creek at the west side of the lake.
+The lake is impounded by Emigrant Lake Dam, which stands 205 ft above the surrounding farmland, and is located on Emigrant Creek and Sampson creek at the west side of the lake.
 The spillway is at the northern tip of the lake.
 Emigrant Creek is a tributary of Bear Creek.

 History

 The reservoir was created in 1924 when the original 110 ft concrete arch dam was built by the Talent Irrigation District for irrigation and flood control.

 In 1960, the United States Bureau of Reclamation enlarged the dam into the 204 ft rock-filled structure standing today.